Think About it Thursday: 15 Years and Counting

 Further, people want to succeed.
 So give them the tools to do so.
-All too often, organizations promote from within, but provide little training from management once the person enters their new role.
-The employee then feels alienated, frustrated and doomed for failure.
+All too often, organizations promote from within but provide little training from management once the person enters their new role.
+The employee then feels alienated, frustrated and doomed to failure.
 So they give up.
 They either leave the company or concede to giving a lackluster performance, which will eventually result in termination.

 Suddenly, the person who initially seemed so perfect for the job, quickly becomes the wrong fit for the role.

 Developing an employee recognition program that rewards employees for their years of service, top performance and continued excellence show them that they’re appreciated and respected and it makes them feel that their efforts are worthwhile.
 It motivates them to continue to give of themselves and in turn, your organization continues to prosper.